jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 ### Finish MySQL setup by setting new password
 #### *Otherwise database access is restricted*
 Be very, very careful with your spacing and quote-punctution.
 No space can be used when passing the login-password, even if you use the short form "-p" instead.
 I think the punctuation below should work for any shell, if used exactly.
+The awk command pulls the 2nd line out of the pre-expired password file. (and the 'oldPw' variable is set to that value.)
 ```bash
 set oldPw=`awk NR==2 /root/.mysql_secret`
 mysqladmin --user=root --password="$oldPw" password 'newPassword'